GuyMograbi/webpack-the-missing-guide/README.md

 # Lets add a source map

-To generate a source map we will need to modify the console-printer just a bit.
+To generate a source map we will need to modify the `console-printer` loader just a bit.

 ```
 ```

+and we need to run webpack with `-d` flag.

 # What else can loaders do?